Direction Law offers specialist advice from a lawyer who understands commercial conveyancing matters.

 Property is often the major asset for an individual or a business and commercial property law can cause problems whether you own or rent property, and there can be extra legal liabilities and potential costs that you may not be aware of.

-We act for private and corporate landowners, builders and property developers and our expertise covers a wide range of commercial property issues including:
+We act for private and corporate landowners, builders and property developers and our expertise covers a wide range of commercial conveyancing issues including:

 » Granting and taking leases of offices, shops, and commercial, industrial and licensed premises